redlibrarian/redlibrarian.github.io/_posts/2016-11-04-academic-labour.markdown

 ---

-As I write this, the [University of Manitoba Faculty Association](http://www.umfa.ca/), which represented faculty members, librarians, and other academic staff, is on day 4 of a strike.
+As I write this, the [University of Manitoba Faculty Association](http://www.umfa.ca/), which represents faculty members, librarians, and other academic staff, is on day 4 of a strike.
 Today, they are leading a [march](http://www.cbc.ca/news/canada/manitoba/university-manitoba-strike-picket-march-1.3836215) to the Administrative Offices of the University to demand improved working conditions and job security.
 After interference from the [Government of Manitoba](http://www.cbc.ca/news/canada/manitoba/interference-collective-bargaining-university-manitoba-1.3831126), UMFA has agreed to move forward with mediation on [non-salary issues](http://aeses.ca/picketing-message-umfa-president/).